RCIC-UCI-Public/website-rcic/README.rst

 2. Newer python3 can install newer sphinx with a better theme layout.

-   Copy CentOS 7.9 RPMS fro xcat and install as
+   Copy CentOS 7.9 RPMS from xcat and install as

    .. code-block:: console